Chandler’s Early Life, Art, and Activism

 Chandler’s art and its blatant messages have gained significant historical meaning.
 But, his art remains as relevant today in the age of almost daily murders of black people by law enforcement.
 That’s especially true given the rabid racist ideas promulgated by Donald Trump and his supporters during his 2016 presidential campaign.
 These ideas have been perpetuated consistently since his election.

-Chandler’s work has both redefined “fine art” from exclusively art completed by white men that is most pleasing to the eye to that which is at once masterful and more inclusive of the perspectives of people of color.
-It has helped change American race and gender history and relations by forcing us to face ourselves around issues of race and gender oppression.
+Chandler’s work now comes to mind frequently as America revisits it’s racist history real time.
+His art has redefined “fine art” permanently, taking it from art completed by exclusively by white men which also is most pleasing to the eye to that which is at once masterful and more inclusive of the perspectives of people of color.
+It has helped change American race and gender history and relations by forcing us to face ourselves around issues of oppression against people of color and women.

 Collectors and Exhibitors See Value in Chandler Works